Clare Hooley started reading A Sorceress Comes to Call by T. Kingfisher

 Former biologist; now working in science publishing.
-I ❤️ #PaperPlanners #stickers #running #baking #blogging Currently cutting, punching and decorating my 2025 planner; getting back to doing a bit more running 🏃♀️
+I ❤️ #PaperPlanners #stickers #running #baking #blogging Currently writing a blog post and getting back to doing a bit more running, maybe even the odd race 🏃♀️

 Mastodon mastodon.me.uk/@clare_hooley Personal blog: coffeenow.moomop.uk/ (reviews duplicated here) Fediverse social for personal blog mastodon.me.uk/@coffeenow Mostly read fantasy, romance… oh and cookbooks.
 Lots of cookbooks.